lucas2595/js2jl/README.md

 *  `===`, `!==`, `==`, `!=`, `<`, `>`, `<=`, `>=`, `or`, `and`;
 *  `?` followed by `:`, `filter`, `map`, `reduce` followed by `initial`, `method` followed by `arguments`.

-Only `if`, `reduce` and `method` are currently supporting three arguments.
-The rest uses only 2.
-Arrays, objects, and strings (but only strings that don't contain any spaces for now) are being parsed; the rest is treated as variables.
+Only `if`, `reduce` and `method` are currently supporting three arguments; the rest uses only two.

+Arrays, objects, and strings are being parsed (but only strings that don't contain any spaces for now); anything else is treated as a variable.

 Important:
 1. Operators and operands **must** be separated by a space.